NU Library Newsletter

 Your success is our priority.
 Don’t hesitate to reach out!

-An ORCID iD is no longer optional, it’s essential.
+An ORCID iD is no longer optional; it’s essential.
 It helps distinguish your work, saves time when submitting manuscripts or grant applications, and ensures your research is accurately credited across platforms.
 The library can help you get started and connect ORCID to your research outputs.

 • supports accurate attribution,

-• improves discoverability of your work, and
+• improves the discoverability of your work, and

 • is increasingly required by journals and funders.